Answers to Frequently Asked Questions for ACO students

 How do I select my thesis committee and a reader?

 Please consult with your advisor and e-mail your suggestions to the ACO Director.
+If your proposed reader is a co-author on any of the work in the thesis, then please include a detailed justification.

 What do I need to do prior to my thesis defense?